 Navigate your entire file structure in one view.
-No window juggling.
 No drilling through folders.
+No window juggling or split panes.

 See your entire file hierarchy in one continuous view.
 Manage your files and folders in one place.